okfn/buildkit/doc/source/manual.rst

 * running Python tests and generating both Python ``.egg`` and source releases for a package
 * setting up and managing a sophisticated test and release infrastructure using Debian packages, Debian apt repositories and KVM virtualisation

-Other tools also to some of these things.
+Other tools also do some of these things.
 For example, you may also be interested in:

 ``python-apt``